Military reaction was ‘sprint speed,’ top officer says as Pentagon takes heat for Capitol riot response

 “While I certainly understand the importance of both planning and public perception — the factors cited by the staff on the call — these issues become secondary when you are watching your employees, vastly outnumbered by a mob, being physically assaulted,” Contee testified last week.

-Milley said he understood why lawmakers or security officials at the Capitol may think the Pentagon response lacked sufficient urgency.
+Milley said he understood why lawmakers or security officials at the Capitol may think the Pentagon response lacked urgency.

 “If you were down there and you’re in the Capitol being attacked, an hour is a lifetime.
 So I can clearly understand their feelings that that was a very slow response,” he said.
 “But from a technical military standpoint, from the receipt of the phone call, to alerting National Guard forces from a cold start, to them being on the scene, was very fast.”